cmdtvt/MessisBot/README.md

 11. ```!m pollinfo [POLL ID]``` Get graph of the poll.
 12. ```!m linkchannel [NAME] [MENTIONCHANNEL]``` Register hidden channel joinable with command.
 (This helps to reduce amount of roles when channel is directly joinable)
 13. ```!m listchannels``` Lists all registerd channels with ```linkchannel``` command.
+14. ```!m game``` Start a new game room.
+Other commands are depended of the game so they are not listed here.

 ### Everyone
 1. ```!m vote [POLL ID] [VOTED ANSWERS NUMBER]``` Vote on poll.